dotnet/docs/docs/csharp/programming-guide/types/casting-and-type-conversions.md

  [!code-csharp[csProgGuideTypes#41](~/samples/snippets/csharp/VS_Snippets_VBCSharp/CsProgGuideTypes/CS/Class1.cs#41)]

  C# provides the [is](../../language-reference/operators/type-testing-and-cast.md#is-operator) operator to enable you to test for compatibility before actually performing a cast.
-For more information, see [How to: safely cast using pattern matching and the as and is operators](../../how-to/safely-cast-using-pattern-matching-is-and-as-operators.md).
+For more information, see [How to: Safely cast using pattern matching and the as and is operators](../../how-to/safely-cast-using-pattern-matching-is-and-as-operators.md).

 ## C# language specification